open office with two people

 Conduct risk assessments as part of a due diligence programme for individual projects, particularly in high risk industries or countries where tax evasion may be more prevalent.

-Step 1 is fundamental – An assessment of the potential exposure to the risk of any employees or associated persons engaging in activity, which could help facilitate tax evasion, plays an important role in demonstrating to HMRC that the company has actively sought to put reasonable prevention procedures in place.
+Step 1 is fundamental – an assessment of the potential exposure to the risk that any employees or other associated persons (such as agents) engaging in activity, which could help facilitate someone’s tax evasion.
+This plays a very important role in demonstrating to HMRC that the company has actively sought to put reasonable prevention procedures in place.

 The risk assessment: